| |

-stabilization is the trendy buzz word of 2007, but it's
+stabilization is the trendy buzz word of the day, but it's

 clinics for over 30 years.